On Advances, Challenges and Potentials of Remote Sensing Image Analysis in Marine Debris and Suspected Plastics Monitoring: Introduction

 For environmental applications, exploiting earth observation systems and their products such as active and passive imagery is a long-established approach, whilst for marine debris and floating plastic monitoring the efforts are still in the early stages.
 Airborne and space-borne remote sensing modalities such as the optical, hyperspectral, and synthetic aperture radar (SAR) have shown an important potential up to date in detecting, tracking, and mapping marine pollutants, such as oil spills.
 Moreover, thanks to their (optical, hyper-spectral) rich visible band and spectral choices, remote sensing imagery has had applications in assessing various metrics based on algal blooms whilst SAR has shown to be the gold standard in vessel-tracking and recognition applications.
 For all the marine applications above, the main imaging modality limitation was their spectral and temporal resolutions.
 Thanks to recent technological developments, new generations of satellites have been launched and spatial resolutions which were previously unavailable are now provided from space-borne remote sensing.
-In the last decade, initiatives such as NASA, UK Space Agency (UKSA), and European Space Agency (ESA) pay attention to saving the ocean by using recent technological advances.
+In the last decade, initiatives such as NASA, UK Space Agency (UKSA), the European Space Agency (ESA), the International Ocean-Colour Coordinating Group (IOCCG), the Scientific Committee on Oceanic Research (SCOR), The Joint Group of Experts on the Scientific Aspects of Marine Environmental Protection (GESAMP) pay attention to saving the ocean by using recent technological advances.
 For this purpose, some effort has been made to track/detect marine pollution and illegal fishing.
 Satellite remote sensing imagery (optical, SAR, hyper-spectral, etc.) has been the leading technique for marine monitoring since its capability to capture wide-angle area imagery under challenging weather conditions and for various sea states, etc.